umarhassan-mitodl/12.001-fall-2013/content/pages/instructor-insights/_index.md

 ### Requirements Satisfied

 - REST ![](/images/educator/icon-question-rest.png)
-- Required course for undergraduates {{% resource_link "3a3d37b2-b6fa-4ddb-9ead-84e5809dd723" "majoring in Earth, Atmospheric, and Planetary Science" %}}
+- Required course for undergraduates [majoring in Earth, Atmospheric, and Planetary Science](https://eaps.mit.edu/education/undergraduate-program/major-programs/)
-- Core subject for students {{% resource_link "c3992bb5-9f37-436d-abad-94b2f269f9cb" "minoring in Earth, Atmospheric, and Planetary Science" %}}
+- Core subject for students [minoring in Earth, Atmospheric, and Planetary Science](https://eapsweb.mit.edu/)
-- Required course for undergraduates in the {{% resource_link "c4b3a598-ce31-4dcc-ba6d-98584fe29382" "Program in Archaeology and Materials" %}} in the Department of Materials Science and Engineering
+- Required course for undergraduates in the [Program in Archaeology and Materials](https://catalog.mit.edu/schools/engineering/materials-science-engineering/#archaeology-materials-minor) in the Department of Materials Science and Engineering

 ### Offered